orkvacy/orkvacy/README.md

 ## About

-**Data analyst with a full-stack engineering background** I don't just analyze data, I understand (and build) the systems that produce it.
+**Data analyst with a full-stack engineering background.** I analyze data, and I also build the systems that produce it.

-I turn raw datasets into findings people can act on: exploratory analysis and statistics in Python, complex multi-table SQL, and clear visual storytelling.
-My engineering side means I've seen how messy production data really gets I've designed the schemas, built the pipelines, and shipped the apps that generate it.
+I turn raw datasets into findings people can act on: exploratory analysis and statistics in Python, multi-table SQL, and clear visual storytelling.
+The engineering side means I have seen how messy production data really gets, because I designed the schemas, built the pipelines, and shipped the apps that generate it.

-- **Analysis:** financial market data, business & operational datasets, statistical exploration
+- **Analysis:** financial market data, business and operational datasets, statistical exploration
-- **Data engineering side:** SQL & data modeling (MySQL), pipelines, end-to-end backend systems
+- **Data engineering side:** SQL and data modeling (MySQL), pipelines, end-to-end backend systems
-- **Comfortable across** Python, TypeScript/JavaScript, PHP/Laravel, and Java — currently completing a Computer Science degree
+- **Comfortable across** Python, TypeScript/JavaScript, Go, PHP/Laravel, and Java

 ---